 Finally, to return to where we began, we wish our fellow creatures a good death and a peaceful rest within the community of the living because we need them among us.
 They remain part of the world as we imagine it.
 To be human is to care for the dead.
 But we also wish the dead and dying well in order to maintain the chasm between our world and theirs.
 The dead are primally dangerous; we need them to stay where they are, safely quarantined, in a parallel universe to ours.

-The Work of the Dead by Thomas Laqueur is out now through Princeton University Press.Make a donation
+The Work of the Dead by Thomas Laqueur is out now through Princeton University Press.Support Aeon: make a one-off donation